alphagov/manuals-publisher/docs/current-state.md

 ## Services

-`Service` classes in the `app/services` directories (not to be confused with the Services module in `lib/services.rb`) contain the logic for creating and updating Mongoid models, logging events and interacting with the Publishing and Rummager APIs.
+`Service` classes in the `app/services` directories (not to be confused with the Services module in `lib/services.rb`) contain the logic for creating and updating Mongoid models, logging events and interacting with the Publishing API.

 If you need to perform an action from outside of the context of a controller, for example in a one-off Rake task, ideally you should `call` a method on a Service instance as this ensures the correct sequence of side-effects.

 ## Adapters

-The Adapter classes encapsulate the API calls to 3 external APIs: The (version 2) [Publishing API](https://github.com/alphagov/publishing-api), the [Rummager](https://github.com/alphagov/rummager) search indexing API and the Organisations API.
+The Adapter classes encapsulate the API calls to 2 external APIs: The (version 2) [Publishing API](https://github.com/alphagov/publishing-api) and the Organisations API.
 These Adapters should be used in preference to making API calls directly from scripts and services.

 The classes serve as application-specific wrappers around the [GDS API adapters](https://github.com/alphagov/gds-api-adapters).
 The idea is that methods on adapters should accept and return instances of domain models and not Hashes/JSON.
 The translation between domain model objects and Hashes/JSON (and vice versa) should only happen inside the adapters.